angular-eslint/angular-eslint/README.md

 - [`@angular-eslint/eslint-plugin`](./packages/eslint-plugin) - An ESLint-specific plugin that contains rules which are specific to Angular projects.
 It can be combined with any other ESLint plugins in the normal way.

-- [`@angular-eslint/template-parser`](./packages/template-parser/) - An ESLint-specific parser which leverages the `@angular/compiler` to allow for custom ESLint rules to be written which assert things about your Angular templates.

 - [`@angular-eslint/eslint-plugin-template`](./packages/eslint-plugin-template/) - An ESLint-specific plugin which, when used in conjunction with `@angular-eslint/template-parser`, allows for Angular template-specific linting rules to run.

 - [`@angular-eslint/schematics`](./packages/schematics/) - Schematics which are used to add and update configuration files which are relevant for running ESLint on an Angular workspace.

+- [`@angular-eslint/template-parser`](./packages/template-parser/) - An ESLint-specific parser which leverages the `@angular/compiler` to allow for custom ESLint rules to be written which assert things about your Angular templates.

+- [`@angular-eslint/utils`](./packages/utils/) - Utilities which are helpful when writing and testing custom ESLint rules for Angular workspaces.

 <br>